March 26, 2018

 All skied out?
 It’s a quick three-hour drive back to Calgary to return your rental vehicle before hopping on a plane home.

 Note: This trip is for drivers comfortable with winter conditions and driving through mountain passes.
-Snow tires are mandatory in winter on all BC roads.
-Canadian Affair offers car hire from Calgary International Airport with the option to add snow tires and ski racks to the car.
+Snow tires are mandatory in winter on certain BC roads.
+DriveAway Holidays and Canadian Affair are great ways to book car and SUV rentals from Calgary International Airport, with certain suppliers giving you the option to add snow tires and ski racks to the rental.

 To start planning your next ski holiday, check out this BC ski map.